20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 systemic lupus erythematosus (SLE)

-BIRADS 0 category is one of six from the breast imaging reporting and data system and is used when imaging is incomplete such as:
+BI-RADS 0 is one of six categories from the breast imaging reporting and data system and is used when imaging is incomplete such as:

 when further imaging or information is required, e.g. compression, magnification, special mammographic views, ultrasound

-A BIRADS I category under the breast imaging reporting and data system is when no finding is present in an imaging modality (not even a benign finding).
+A BI-RADS 1 category under the breast imaging reporting and data system is when no finding is present in an imaging modality (not even a benign finding).

-BI-RADS II is a benign category in the breast imaging reporting and data system.
+BI-RADS 2 is a benign category in the breast imaging reporting and data system.
 A finding placed in this category should have essentially a 100% chance of being benign.

 Examples of such lesions include: